metonym/template/README.md

 Each template exists in a dedicated branch.

-Use [degit](https://github.com/Rich-Harris/degit) to copy the repository:
+Use [degit](https://github.com/Rich-Harris/degit) to copy the template:

 ```sh
 npx degit metonym/template#<branch> <project-name>
 cd <project-name>
 yarn
 ```

+Currently, there are five categories of templates: general purpose (prototyping), generic library (intended to be published to npm), library/framework-specific components, plugins, and web apps.

 ## Templates